Family of Palestinian slain by police sees probe dragging on

 “The police say the investigation is ongoing.
 Though it is late, we hope that it will end by delivering justice,” said Khiri Hallaq, the man’s father.

-His son, Eyad Hallaq, was fatally shot on May 30 just inside Jerusalem’s Old City as he was making his daily walk to the special-needs school he attended.
-At the time, Israeli police said they believed the 32-year-old was carrying a “suspicious object” and said they opened fire when he failed to heed calls to stop.
+His son, Eyad, was fatally shot on May 30 just inside Jerusalem’s Old City as he was making his daily walk to the special-needs school he attended.

+At the time, police said they believed the 32-year-old was carrying a “suspicious object” and said they opened fire when he failed to heed calls to stop.

 According to various accounts, two members of Israel’s paramilitary border police force chased Hallaq into a nook and shot him as he cowered next to a garbage bin.